 - The package version will not work on the arch.
 This could be caused by badly written code (for example, non-64-bit or endian clean code), relying upon particular hardware (for example, a BIOS querying tool would not work on non-BIOS architectures) or binary only packages.

 -* keyword is special.
-It is used to indicate package versions which are
+It is used to indicate package versions which

-which is only supported upstream on
+package which is only supported upstream on